zhenyanjie/linux/Documentation/media/uapi/mediactl/media-ioc-enum-entities.rst

        -
        -
-       -  Entity type, see :ref:`media-entity-functions` for details.
+       -  Entity type, see :ref:`media-entity-type` for details.

     -  .. row 4